Effects of Humidity on stored coffee

 Storing green coffee beans is a little more tricky when compared to roasted whole bean and ground coffee.
 This is primarily because green coffee beans are great at absorbing excess moisture in the air, which can lead to disastrous consequences.

 For the most part, when buying green beans, they will come in packaging that is suitable for long term storage.
-But, once the package is opened, the leftover beans must be stored properly.

 In the packaging, green beans can last upwards of a year, but once opened, Green beans are best stored in an airtight container in an environment between 50-55% humidity, and at around 50 degrees Fahrenheit, or 13 degrees Centigrade.
-This is to help ensure that the coffee beans maintain a humidity level as close to 12% as possible.
-If at any point the green beans become wet, it’s recommend to roast them as soon as possible, as while drying, mold may start to grow.

 Humidity also has an impact on coffee that has already been roasted, especially ground coffee.